-Maryland Securities Litigation Attorneys
+Maryland Securities Arbitration & Litigation Lawyers

 Gana LLP represents individuals and institutions in securities litigations in the State of Maryland and in arbitration before the Financial Industry Regulatory Authority (FINRA).
 By the time clients first retain us, many of them have suffered substantial financial losses in their portfolios.
 Many clients cannot decipher how their broker permitted such losses, where their funds have gone, and what is the current value of their investment.